abriqqi.com

 This film is about a boy, who lives in New York

-The Spanish prepositions a and de have much more use cases.
+The Spanish prepositions a and de can be used in many other different ways, which we haven’t talked about.
 We’ve just listed the ones, that can be useful right now.
 You will find out more about Spanish prepositions later in this course.

 Ejercicio 1